Zero Trust Architecture is a Token-Based Architecture

 A Zero Trust Architecture (ZTA) is not a single architecture in itself.
-It is a set of guidelines for the design of systems and operations that intends to tighten the security in order to protect enterprise assets.
+It is a set of guidelines for the design of systems and operations that intends to tighten the security in order to protect industrial and enterprise assets.

-The traditional approach has been perimeter security and the implementation of protective measures to prevent unauthorized users to gain access to the corporate network.
+The traditional approach has been perimeter security and the implementation of protective measures to prevent unauthorized users and systems to gain access to the corporate network.
 It has been mostly about protecting internal resources and networks from external intrusions.

 This naturally doesn’t help prevent internal attacks or attacks where an external intruder poses as an internal user.
-If an intruder can break through the perimeter it has historically been fairly trivial to move laterally within the network in order to gain further access to corporate resources.
+If an intruder can break through the perimeter, it has historically been fairly trivial to move laterally within the network in order to gain further access to corporate resources.

 With more resources being moved to the cloud and employees working remote more now than ever the perimeter doesn’t really exist anymore, the traditional models don’t work anymore.
 This is where a ZTA comes in to play.

 Essentially, trust no one (Zero Trust) until they are authenticated and have proven who they are and that they should have access to the requested resource based on a defined access policy.
 Then apply and enforce access policies that controls what internal users and systems can access.